 You can stay up to date on the work of the State Legislature by visiting their website.

 Many state government proceedings are covered by CT-N, the Connecticut Network.
 Visit their website.

 Federal funding for food assistance is addressed in several areas.
+We work in coalition with other Feeding America network food banks from across the country to advocate on these important programs.
 Take a moment to learn more about three important areas of influence through these helpful summaries from Feeding America.